 Have you noticed how big phones have gotten lately?
 Not only that, but these big phones require quite a bit of battery power.
-The Z3 Compact is a premium phone that returns to a more palm-friendly size, with a 4.6-inch display.
+The Z3 Compact is a premium phone that returns to a more palmfriendly size, with a 4.6-inch display.
 It also boasts a battery that lasts two days (or more, in some cases) with average use.
 That's basically unheard of anymore.
-It also runs the latest version of Android, and it's waterresistant.
+It also runs the latest version of Android, and it's water-resistant.
 That's right!
-The Z3 Compact is certified waterresistant up to one meter for a total of 30 minutes.
-Available at www.sony.com.
+The Z3 Compact is certified water-resistant up to one meter for a total of 30 minutes.